AllStar-Nate/task-manager-nextjs/README.md

 ## Getting Started

-1. Download this project as a zip file and unzip it to get the Web App Folder.
+1. Download the latest release of this project and unzip the project folder.

 2. Open a new terminal at the project folder.
 This can be done by either right clicking on the project folder and selecting "Open in terminal"("Services > New Terminal at folder" for MacOS) or by typing "cmd" in your File Locator Bar (Recommended method for Windows)